Statistical properties of dynamics. Introduction to the functional analytic approach: Stability and response to perturbation

 hence we have the statement. \end{proof}

-\begin{remark} The result can be easily applied to a suitable family of \ expanding maps satisfying UF1,UF3,UF4. and $\ref{122}$\ obtaining Lipschitz statistical stability on the strong norm for this family of maps.
-In Section \ref{lrex} we show a set of easy to be verified conditions on the family implying \ $\ref{122}$ . \end{remark}
+\begin{remark} We remark that $(\ref{lop})$ contains a "small pertutbation" estimate similar to UF2, but on the strong ropology.
+The result can be easily applied to a suitable family of \ expanding maps satisfying UF1,...,UF4 and $(\ref{lop})$\ obtaining Lipschitz statistical stability on the strong norm for this family of maps.
+In Section \ref{lrex} we show a set of easy to be verified conditions on the family implying \ $(\ref{lop})$. \end{remark}